Man City want to sign Pogba - Saturday's gossip

 Manchester City are interested in signing Manchester United and France midfielder Paul Pogba, 29, on a free transfer.
 (Mail)

-Pogba would like to work with manager Pep Guardiola and City are willing to offer the Frenchman a four-year deal.
+Pogba would like to work with manager Pep Guardiola and City are willing to offer the World Cup winner a four-year deal.
 (Guardian)

 Brighton manager Graham Potter is favourite to replace Antonio Conte at Tottenham.
 Brighton would want £10m compensation from Spurs should Conte leave at the end of the season.
 (Telegraph)

-Conte has warned Spurs that they will need to spend big in the summer or risk needing a "miracle" to catch other teams.
+Conte has warned Spurs they will need to spend big in the summer or risk needing a "miracle" to catch other teams.
 (Evening Standard)

-Incoming Manchester United manager Erik ten Hag wants Portuguese forward Cristiano Ronaldo to stay at the club.
+Incoming Manchester United manager Erik ten Hag wants Portugal forward Cristiano Ronaldo to stay at the club.
 The 37-year-old has one year left on his contract at Old Trafford.
 (Telegraph)

 Manchester United are also interested in Reims' 19-year-old French striker Hugo Ekitike.
 (Mail)